Black-Capped Chickadee Nesting Habits a Close Look

 Feeding Behavior

-If using their favorite seed, consider adding a Squirrel Proof Feeder to your bird feeding station.
+If using their favorite seed, consider adding a Squirrel Proof Feeder to your feeding station to save on seed cost.

 Dimensions For Building a Chickadee Birdhouse